 - Enable the SSH toggle in the System section.

-- Public key: Every user can create its own SSH key.
+- Public key authentication: Every user can create its own SSH key.
 This key-based authentication method allows you to log into a remote device without a password and is more secure than a password-based authentication.
+You can add as many public keys as you want to permit access to multiple users.

-- Password: You can set up a password to log into a remote device via SSH.
+- Password authentication: You can set up a password to log into a remote device via SSH.
+Everyone can then use the configured password to access the device.

 If no public key or password is provided, SSH access will be disabled by default.